vishwamthakore/ml-experiments/README.md

 data → features → model → experiment tracking.

 This is to understand how a framework can be built on top of mlflow.
-It will be openionated with guidelines, one correct way to do things so it can scale.
+It will be opinionated with guidelines, one correct way to do things so it can scale.

----

 ## Why this project exists